industrial-edge/S7-Connector-data-handling-getting-started/docs/Installation.md

 ### Configure the SIMATIC S7 Connector

-In your IEM open the SIMATIC S7 Connector and launch the configurator.
+In your IED open the common configuratort and configure the S7 connecotr

 Add a data source: